-- Toms Jurievs (Founder and CEO)

-- o Founder of Sun Finance

-- o Regional Director at 4finance

-- o Founder & Chairman of the Council at Alternative Financial Services Association of Latvia

-- o Launched 2 successful businesses, growing them from a start-up to multimillion businesses

-- o BSc Economics and Business SSE Riga
+- Toms Jurjevs (Founder and CEO) - o Founder of Sun Finance; - Regional Director at 4finance; - Founder & Chairman of the Council at Alternative Financial Services Association of Latvia; - Launched 2 successful businesses, growing them from a start-up to multimillion businesses; - o BSc Economics and Business from SSE Riga.

-- Emils Latkovskis (Co-founder and COO, Latin America HUB)

-- o Operational responsibility of the whole Group - o Overseeing Latin America regional hubs - o Part of Sun Finance from day 1 - o Board member of the Latvian Football Federation - o Previously ran marketing agency, specifically focusing on finance industry

-Roman Kornienko (CIO)

-- Oversees the Group's Engineering and IT departments - o Broad experience in Financial IT solutions for various businesses - o Previously CTO for E-Tickets service and team lead for regional software development centre (CFT) - MSc of Computer Science at Kyrgyz National University
+- Emils Latkovskis (Co-founder and COO) - Operational responsibility of the whole Group; - Part of Sun Finance from day 1; - Board member of the Latvian Football Federation; - Previously ran marketing agency, specifically focusing on finance industry. - Roman Kornienko (CIO) - o Oversees the Group's Engineering and IT departments; - Broad experience in Financial IT solutions for various businesses; - Previously CTO for E-Tickets service and team lead for regional software development centre (CFT); - MSc of Computer Science at Kyrgyz National University. - Agris Vaselans (CRO) - Oversees Group's Risk and Data Science teams; - Previously held Group Head of Data Science position at Sun Finance for more than 5 years; - More than 10 years' experience in Risk and Data science positions; - MSc in Financial and Actuarial Mathematics (Cum Laude), University of Tartu. - Elina Zerne (CFO) - Oversight of the Group's Finance and Accounting teams; - Previously the leading group auditor for largest short-term lender in Europe; - Senior Auditor at KPMG; - Master's degree in tax administration at Riga Technical University.

-Lasma Kirjasova (CRO)

-- o Oversees the Group's Risk and Data Science teams - o Broad experience in team management & fraud prevention - o Previously Group Head of Fraud Management for a large European online lender - o Senior Consultant Assurance, Audit & Fraud at EY Baltics - o MBA at BA School of Business and Finance

-Elina Zerne (CFO)

-- o Oversight of the Group's Finance and Accounting teams - o Previously the leading group auditor for largest short-term lender in Europe - o Senior Auditor at KPMG - o Master's degree in tax administration at Riga Technical University